Dialect: Sociolinguistic definitions

-Local varieties in the West Germanic dialect continuum are oriented towards either Standard Dutch or Standard German depending on which side of the border they are spoken.
+Local varieties in the West Germanic dialect continuum are oriented towards either Standard Dutch or Standard German depending on which side of the border they are spoken on.

 Another occasionally used criterion for discriminating dialects from languages is the sociolinguistic notion of linguistic authority.
 According to this definition, two varieties are considered dialects of the same language if (under at least some circumstances) they would defer to the same authority regarding some questions about their language.
 For instance, to learn the name of a new invention, or an obscure foreign species of plant, speakers of Westphalian and East Franconian German might each consult a German dictionary or ask a German-speaking expert in the subject.
 Thus these varieties are said to be dependent on, or heteronomous with respect to, Standard German, which is said to be autonomous.

 In contrast, speakers in the Netherlands of Low Saxon varieties similar to Westphalian would instead consult a dictionary of Standard Dutch, and hence is categorized as a dialect of Dutch instead.
 Similarly, although Yiddish is classified by linguists as a language in the High German group of languages and has some degree of mutual intelligibility with German, a Yiddish speaker would consult a Yiddish dictionary rather than a German dictionary in such a case, and is classified as its own language.

 Within this framework, W. A. Stewart defined a language as an autonomous variety in addition to all the varieties that are heteronomous with respect to it, noting that an essentially equivalent definition had been stated by Charles A. Ferguson and John J. Gumperz in 1960.
 A heteronomous variety may be considered a dialect of a language defined in this way.
 In these terms, Danish and Norwegian, though mutually intelligible to a large degree, are considered separate languages.
 In the framework of Heinz Kloss, these are described as languages by ausbau (development) rather than by abstand (separation).